5 Side Hustles That Actually Make Money

 If you're thinking of dipping your toe into the pool of opportunity, here are five side hustles to help you stack some dough and achieve your financial dreams.

 Using your car and your free time to drive for one of the many app-based ridesharing services, such as Uber or Lyft, are one of the quickest and easiest ways to make extra money.
-A recent study commissioned by Uber reported that the typical Uber X and Uber Black drivers make about $19 an hour after paying Uber’s 20 percent commission.
+A recent study reported that the typical rideshare driver earned $17.21 per hour in 2019, after the rideshare Transportation Network Company (such as Lyft or Uber) took their cut, but before other expenses.

 Before hitting the road, know there are some upfront costs.
 You'll need a newer car, a driver's license, clean driving record and a smartphone to access the ridesharing service's app.
 Insurance is required, too.